chef/chef-web-docs/chef_master/source/provisioning.rst

       Specifies that the action on a notified resource should be run before processing the resource block in which the notification is located.

    ``:delayed``
       Default.
-Specifies that a notification should be queued up, and then executed at the very end of the Chef Client run.
+Specifies that a notification should be queued up, and then executed at the end of the Chef Client run.

    ``:immediate``, ``:immediately``
       Specifies that a notification should be run immediately, per resource notified.